saharshxyz/tabsplit/README.md

 ## TODO

-- [ ] Randomly generate examples each time instead of loading a massive JSON (fakerjs?)
 - [ ] CLI
 - [ ] Select all splitters button
 - [ ] Create favicon/logo (Update OG image to use logo)